Table of Contents

 Frequently Asked Questions

 Often yes.
-Depending on the visa category and consular jurisdiction, documents may need sworn translations into Dutch, French, or German.
+Depending on the region and visa category, documents may require sworn or certified translations into Dutch, French, or German.